 -

-Solution-dyed acrylics have the pigment imbued in the manufacturing, for maximum resistance to fading.
+Solution-dyed acrylics have the pigment imbued in the manufacturing process for maximum resistance to fading.

 -